Pesto-Tomato-Egg Penne Bake

 Instructions

-- Cook penne in salted boiling water until just al dente (1 minute less than package directions).
-Drain and set aside.
+- Cook the whole wheat penne in salted boiling water until just al dente, which takes about 8 minutes.
+Drain thoroughly and set aside.

-- Heat olive oil in an oven-safe skillet over medium heat.
-Sauté the diced onion for 6–7 minutes until soft and translucent.
+- Heat the olive oil in an oven-safe skillet over medium heat and sauté the diced onion for 6–7 minutes until soft and translucent.

-- Stir in passata and pesto.
-Simmer gently for 3–4 minutes.
-Season with salt and pepper.
+- Stir in the passata and light green pesto, then simmer gently for 3–4 minutes until slightly thickened.
+Season with salt and black pepper.

-- Transfer to a baking dish if not already in one.
-Spread evenly and scatter the grated Gruyère over the top.
+- Transfer the mixture to a baking dish if your skillet is not oven-safe, spread it evenly, and scatter the grated reduced-fat Gruyère over the top.

 Notes